This article was updated May 2023.

-Row, Row, Row your boat
+Row, Row, Row your boat (however you can!)

 Rows are an excellent movement that engage your back muscles, shoulders, arms and core.
 The great thing about rows is that they can be modified depending on what equipment you have available and also your ability.
 The most common ways you can do rows (without and fancy cable machines at the gym) are:

-- Doorway Rows.
 These are best suited to beginners, who might not be up to doing full pull ups yet.

 With your feet in line with the doorway, use a broom handle horizontally braced against the other side of the doorway or even hold onto the insides of the door frame with your hands.